g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 <br>
 The main reasons to be suspicious of the 2011 WCA are: 1) they are sometimes not conducted by medical staff; 2) the private companies that run them are given [narrow norms][norms] that probably result in a de facto quota; 3) they penalise less visible conditions like major depression and chronic pain.

-If we had just a couple of numbers, we could the awesome machinery of the [confusion matrix][confu] to objectively rate how good WCAs are at their allotted dirty job.
+If we had just a couple of numbers, we could use the awesome machinery of the [confusion matrix][confu] to objectively rate how good WCAs are at their allotted dirty job.

 Buckle up, because it's time for some Bayesian inference.